• Home

 Bring Home the Aroma of a Coffee House with a DIY Coffee Candle

-Rather you can’t drink enough coffee in a day or simply crave the smell of coffee like me, a DIY coffee candle mug is THE perfect way to make your farmhouse smell like a coffee house!
+Whether you can’t drink enough coffee in a day or simply crave the smell of coffee like me, a DIY coffee candle mug is THE perfect way to make your farmhouse smell like a coffee house!
 Crafted with soy wax for a clean long-lasting burn and real coffee oil poured into a coffee mug.

-While you can make soy candles with a variety of containers a coffee mug is THE perfect container to make a DIY coffee candle!!
+While you can make soy candles with a variety of containers, a coffee mug is THE perfect container to make a DIY coffee candle!!
 You can look in the back of your kitchen cabinets for a mug to upcycle into a coffee mug candle or buy a few ceramic campfire mugs as I did.
-Just make sure it’s heat safe and it’s something you’ll enjoy looking at.
+Just make sure it’s heat safe, and it’s something you’ll enjoy looking at.

 And when it comes to the wick, the size you will need will vary depending on the diameter of your mug.
 Take the guesswork out of choosing a wick with this wick calculator.